Teaching winners honoured

 The awards recognise teachers, support staff and peer support leaders who strive to raise standards and introduce innovative ways of helping students to learn.

-This year over 2000 nominations were received, and a student judging panel agreed the shortlist and winners.
+More than 2000 nominations were received, and a student judging panel agreed the shortlist and winners.

 Awards in 11 categories, including Best Personal Tutor, Best Feedback and Best Support Staff were presented.